ShalmolyMondal/IoTDG/README.md

 SA-IoTDG is a tool enabling the simulation of IoT data for applications by replicating real-world IoT scenarios.
 For detailed information, refer to the associated [Publication](https://www.mdpi.com/1424-8220/23/1/7).

+## Brief Overview

+*  Conducted a thorough analysis of real-time data streams to gain insights into the distribution patterns inherent in the data.

+*  Employed advanced statistical techniques to generate synthetic data that replicated the identified patterns and trends observed in the real-world dataset.

+* The generated data was evaluated using a real-world traffic monitoring scenario.

 ## Key features of SA-IoTDG:

 - **Situation Description System:** Defines and characterizes various states and transitions within the IoT application's operational context.